morganstanley/cpx-training/site/content/exercises/makecode/E6/index.md

 ---
 template: exercise
-title: MakeCode | Session 6 | Project
+title: Project
 level: 1
 exercise: 6
 category: MakeCode
 tags: ['MakeCode']
+description: Create something with the CPX as your final project!
 ---

 ### STE(A)M Projects: